syncfusion-content/maui-docs/MAUI/TabView/Header-Display-Mode.md

 ---
 layout: post
-title: Header Display Mode in Maui Tabbed View control | Syncfusion
+title: Header display mode in .NET MAUI Tab View control | Syncfusion
-description: Learn here all about Header Display Mode support in Syncfusion Maui Tabbed View (SfTabView) control and more.
+description: Learn here all about header display mode support in Syncfusion .NET MAUI Tab View (SfTabView) control and more.
 platform: maui
 control: TabView
 documentation: ug
 ---

-# Header Display Mode in Maui Tabbed View (SfTabView)
+# Header display mode in .NET MAUI Tab View control (SfTabView)

-By default, the tab view control displays the title of each tab item.
+By default, the Tab View control displays the title of each Tab Item.
 It can be changed to any of the following types:

 * Default
 * Image